hsfl/cosmos-docs/pages/4-tutorials/hardware/setup-slip.md

 The csmos_slip library lets you use SLIP protocol with IP packets.
 It is used be Cosmos_Serial library to support SLIP protocol over serial.

-Setting up a SLIP connection over Linux (though they do use the exact same protocol) Just saying this because somewhere I was tasked with writing up a SLIP tutorial, and sliplib was mentioned, but now I think it was really SLIP over Linux. 🤯

 Setting up slip on RPI-1
 ```
 # enter this on /etc/network/interfaces